ntlinh16/cloudal/README.md

                         stderr in a single file.
 Default = False -c DIR                use experiment directory DIR --system_config_file CONFIG_FILE_PATH
-                        The path to the provisioning configuration file.
+                        the path to the provisioning configuration file.
   --exp_setting_file EXP_SETTING_FILE_PATH
-                        The path to the experiment setting file.
+                        the path to the experiment setting file.
-  -k                    Keep the reservation alive after deploying.
+  -k                    keep the reservation alive after deploying.
-  -o                    Run the engine outside of grid5k charter -j OAR_JOB_IDS        the reserved oar_job_ids on grid5k.
+  -o                    run the engine outside of grid5k charter -j OAR_JOB_IDS        the reserved oar_job_ids on grid5k.
 The format is
                         site1:oar_job_id1,site2:oar_job_id2,...
   --no-deploy-os        specify not to deploy OS on reserved nodes